geopandas/geopandas/doc/source/docs/user_guide/geometric_manipulations.rst

   smallest rectangular polygon (with sides parallel to the coordinate axes) that contains each object.

+.. attribute:: GeoSeries.extract_unique_point

+  Returns a :class:`~geopandas.GeoSeries` of geometries containing all distinct vertices of each input geometry as a multipoint.

 .. method:: GeoSeries.simplify(tolerance, preserve_topology=True)

   Returns a :class:`~geopandas.GeoSeries` containing a simplified representation of